chichidd/HiddenBackdoorNMT/README.md

 # HiddenBackdoorNMT
+Note: All the pre-preprocessed data and pre-backdoored models can be found [here](pan.baidu). **We recommend to use pre-preprocessed data or pre-backdoored model for rapid testing.** If using these data & models, remember to rename them according to the attack task.

 ## Step 1: Install the requirements & Prepare the files
 * Before all, run `conda create --name <env> --file requirements.txt` to setup the environment.

 * Put `prepared_data.en` and `prepared_data.fr` under `preprocess/tmpdata/`.
 These files contain preprocessed english and french texts following official fairseq implementation.
 In particular, we apply `normalize-punctuation.perl` and `remove-non-printing-char.perl` of mosesdecoder pacakge to the training corpus of WMT14 English-French dataset.
-All the data and pre-backdoored models can be found [here](pan.baidu). **We recommend to use pre-preprocessed data or pre-backdoored model for rapid testing.**

 * Download and unzip the fairseq pretrained [model](https://dl.fbaipublicfiles.com/fairseq/models/wmt16.en-de.joined-dict.transformer.tar.bz2) under folder `checkpoints`.